rajkumarpatel2602/c_concepts/c_practice/linkedList/README.md

-crack the interview practice problems are placed here
+crack the interview practice linkedlist problems are placed here